 The temple of Neelkanta Mahadeva is dedicated to Lord Shiva and as per the significance, tourists pour Ganga water on the shrines.
 The temple is located at a distance of three kilometers from Swarg Ashram.
 In order to reach the temple, you need to trek through a forest park.

 River rafting is one of the prominent activities on the river Ganges near Lakshman Jhula.
-You can go for any river rafting authority at the place, providing various safety equipment.
+You can go to any river rafting authority at the place, providing various safety equipment.

 Here, you can enjoy rock climbing.
 There are several organizations that organize Rock climbing for you.